Zhassan29/week-1/README.md

 ### What is a Devops?
 - DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.

+### What is the role of a devops
+- The role of a devOps engineer combines aspects of a technical role and an IT operations role.
+While engineers are likely to be involved with coding, and a knowledge of coding languages and principles is required to find problems and build solutions, this is not the primary role of a devOps engineer.
+More senior engineers are likely to be more involved in the project management and planning side of development.

 ### What are the benefits of a devops
 - Faster, better product delivery.
 - Greater scalability and availability.